FreedomPay

-FreedomPay is a company that provides payments platform as a service.
+FreedomPay is a company that provides payment platform as a service.
 It was founded in 2000 and is currently located in Philadelphia, Pennsylvania.
 In early 2000, FreedomPay launched mobile payment "proof of concepts" with enterprises such as McDonald's, Bank of America and Visa.
-Later in 2004, FreedomPay delivered a closed loop payment system for stored value and voucher systems to the markets in the food service industry.
+Later in 2004, FreedomPay delivered a closed loop payment system for stored value and voucher systems to the food service industry.

+History

+FreedomPay was founded by Thomas Durovsik in 2000.

 In 2007, FreedomPay developed a gateway for credit card processing (FreeWay) that captures detailed transaction data.
-That data can be mined for real time intelligence from disparate systems allowing merchants insight into their sales.
-Using that data FreedomPay launched a cloud-based platform as a service (PaaS) and a first generation incentives platform.
+That data can be mined for real time intelligence from disparate systems, giving merchants insight into their sales.
+Using that data, FreedomPay launched a cloud-based platform as a service (PaaS) and a first generation incentive platform.

-With the launch of the FreedomPay Commerce Platform in 2009, its customers could deliver those incentives in real time to consumers’ mobile phones and enable mobile payments.
-All of this technology, is based on an open architecture and is protected by high-level security.

 In 2013, FreedomPay was selected by Microsoft as its commerce platform partner for the global banking and retail sectors.

 In 2014, FreedomPay earned PCI validation for its point-to-point encryption solution (P2PE).
 FreedomPay was the first fully functional platform solution in North America to achieve PCI validation, including support for NFC and EMV payments.

+In 2023, Amazon Web Services integrated Amazon One with the company’s commerce technology platform.

+Partners with QikServe (since 2018), J.P.
+Morgan, Elavon (2024), Citi Teams, and WorldPay.

 Products

 FreedomPay Commerce Platform

-The FreedomPay platform is a commerce solution including mobile payment capabilities, high-level security, incentive technologies, and business intelligence that integrate with live POS systems.
+The FreedomPay platform is a commerce solution that includes mobile payment capabilities, high-level security, incentive technologies, and business intelligence that integrates with live POS systems.

 Mobile payments and incentives

 The mobile application connects consumers’ smartphones to the FreedomPay commerce platform at physical merchants.
-In addition to allowing mobile payments through the use of QR codes, the mobile app delivers targeted incentives, replaces loyalty cards and provides access to electronic copies of receipts.
+In addition to allowing mobile payments through the use of QR codes, the mobile app delivers targeted incentives, replaces loyalty cards, and provides access to electronic copies of receipts.

 Merchants utilizing the FreedomPay Commerce Platform have the ability to create offers and loyalty programs.
 These offers can target users based on a number of criteria, including purchase history as well as user-input information.
-Users within the merchant-chosen distance can see active incentives within the mobile application, and apply them to their bill at checkout.
+Users within the merchant-chosen distance can see active incentives within the mobile application and apply them to their bill at checkout.

-The FreedomPay platform allows users to automatically accrue loyalty points.
-Loyalty rewards are also more flexible.
-For example, a user could redeem points for a discounted meal, or accrue more points and redeem for a vacation day.
-Points can also be awarded by financial institutions.

-Business Intelligence

-FreedomPay Business Intelligence is a piece of the Commerce Platform and provides real-time analysis of business transactions for merchants utilizing the FreedomPay Commerce Platform.
-Merchants are able to view detailed business reports online and in real time, allowing perspective on their retail practices and effectiveness of individual incentives and programs.